 The Sunburst recommendation for bay windows: Cellular shades, Roman shades, or shutters.
 Both cellular and roman shades work well with bay windows as each shade can cover a single pane, offering a lot of flexibility in how much surface area you’d like to cover.
 Similarly, plantation shutters can be installed on each separate pane on bay windows, but can still give you even more adaptability in window coverage with the moving tilt-rod and louvers.

 No matter their shape or style, windows that stretch close to your ceiling can be a hassle to treat.
 Normally, the tops of the windows are out of arm’s reach, and breaking out a stepladder every day is a hassle.
-So New York City homeowners with taller windows should opt for a window treatment that can either stay in a single position, or operate from far away.
+So homeowners in New York City with taller windows might want to opt for a window treatment that can either stay in a single position, or operate from far away.
 It wouldn’t hurt if that window treatment was also able to effectively block outside light from pouring in.

 The Sunburst recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Motorized shades can operate with the simple push of a button, eliminating any hassle whatsoever.
-Alternatively, with plantation shutters most homeowners opt to position the louvers in a single perfect position, and seldom, if ever reposition the louvers.
+On the other hand, with plantation shutters most homeowners opt to position the louvers in a single perfect position, and seldom, if ever reposition the louvers.
 Both choices address the biggest challenge of high ceiling windows!

 Eyebrow windows are those semi-arched windows that are almost always found above other, usually rectangular windows.
 As a result of their position and individual shape, eyebrow windows face some issues that few other windows do in regards to choosing your perfect window treatment.